-In 2007, 18 percent of students in grades 9-12 reported they had carried a weapon anywhere in the past 30 days, while 6 percent reported they had carried a weapon on school property.
+Between 1993 and 2009, the percentage of students in grades 9-12 who reported carrying a weapon at least one day anywhere during the past 30 days declined from 22 to 17 percent, and the percentage carrying a weapon on school property declined from 12 to 6 percent.

-teaching and learning by creating an intimidating and threatening atmosphere (Aspy et al. 2004).
-In the Youth Risk Behavior Survey, students were asked if they had carried a weapon such as a gun, knife, or club (referred to as "anywhere" in this indicator) in the past 30 days as well as if they had carried one of these weapons on school property.
-Weapon carrying anywhere is included as a point of comparison with weapon carrying on school property.
-In 2007, 18 percent of students in grades 9-12 reported they had carried a weapon anywhere, and 6 percent reported they had carried a weapon on school property (figure 14.1 and table 14.1).
+The presence of weapons at school may interfere with teaching and learning by creating an intimidating and threatening atmosphere (Aspy et al. 2004).
+In the Youth Risk Behavior Survey, students were asked if they had carried a weapon such as a gun, knife, or club in the past 30 days (referred to as 'anywhere' in this report) or if they had carried one of these weapons on school property during the same time period.32 Weapon carrying anywhere is included as a point of comparison with weapon carrying on school property.
+In 2009, 17 percent of students in grades 9-12 reported that they had carried a weapon anywhere on at least one day during the past 30 days: 8 percent carried a weapon anywhere on six or more days of the period, 6 percent carried a weapon on two to five days of the period, and 4 percent carried a weapon on one day of the period (tables 14.1 and 14.2).
+As for the percentages of students who reported carrying a weapon on school property during the past 30 days, 6 percent of students reported that they had carried a weapon on at least one day of the period.
+This percentage was composed of 2 percent of students reporting carrying a weapon on school property on six or more days, 1 percent reporting carrying a weapon on two to five days, and 2 percent reporting carrying a weapon on one day.

-The percentage of students who reported carrying a weapon anywhere declined from 22 to 17 percent between 1993 and 2003.
-Subsequently, however, from 2003 to 2007 there was no measurable change in the percentage of students who reported carrying a weapon anywhere.
-Between 1993 and 2007, the percentage of students who reported carrying a weapon on school property declined from 12 to 6 percent; generally, however, the decline was gradual as no differences were detected survey year to survey year.
+The percentage of students who reported carrying a weapon anywhere in the past 30 days declined from 22 percent in 1993 to 17 percent in 2009.
+In addition, from 1993 to 2009 the percentage of students who reported carrying a weapon on school property declined from 12 to 6 percent.
+However, the percentage of students who reported carrying a weapon either anywhere or on school property was statistically unchanged from 2007 to 2009.

-In every survey year, generally, there were at least three times as many males as females who reported carrying a weapon-either anywhere or on school property (figure 14.1 and table 14.1).
-In 2007, for example, 9 percent of males carried a weapon on school property, compared to 3 percent of females, and 29 percent of males carried a weapon anywhere, compared to 7 percent of females.
+In every survey year, the percentage of males who reported they had carried a weapon, either anywhere or on school property was higher than the percentage of females doing so (figure 14.1 and table 14.1).
+In 2009, for example, 27 percent of males carried a weapon anywhere, compared to 7 percent of females,